 Apply it to radio: I’ve never known a successful, top-rated radio personality on a bad radio station, nor have I experienced a truly legendary radio station without great talent.
 Greatness takes both, and talent that puts the value of a strong station brand ahead of their own ego is far ahead.
 On a team show, it’s necessary to have a For The Show mentality.

 This follows closely with #2.
 Maddon says:

 Your position may change, or you might be called on to start when you’ve been sitting on the bench for a week.

-One of their best players, 23-year old Jose Baez, isn’t even a starter.
-He’s a utility player rotating through many positions.
+One of their best players, 23-year old Jose Baez, wasn’t even a starter in 2016.
+He was a utility player, rotating through many positions.
 And he won the NLCS MVP award.
 Maddon says Baez is a game changer.

 I don’t want anyone to ever go [on the field] afraid to make a physical mistake because that will lead to a mental mistake.

 Mistakes happen.
 Errors are inevitable.
 But we have to embrace the imprecations and failures.
 Playing it safe (avoiding mistakes) usually leads to mediocrity.